 - Web filtering: Web-based threats can be just as harmful as file-based ones, and can cause real damage to your system if they’re allowed to infiltrate it.
 A powerful web filter will stop your employees from accessing harmful websites, eliminating this threat.

-- Anti-phishing: 90% of organizations are targeted by phishing attacks and, although we’re getting better at not clicking on the links thanks to the increasing popularity of powerful awareness training solutions, phishing is still one of the biggest threats that organizations around the world are currently facing.
+- Anti-phishing: And, although we’re getting better at not clicking on malcious links sent via email, thanks to the increasing popularity of powerful awareness training solutions, around 25% of all data breaches are still caused by phishing attacks, making phishing one of the biggest threats that organizations around the world are currently facing.
 For this reason, it’s important that your solution includes anti-phishing protection, such as URL scanning and attachment sandboxing.

 - Efficiency: Finally, you need to make sure that the solution you choose is lightweight.
 Antivirus software should help your system to run faster, because it removes the malware and viruses that often cause your machine to become sluggish in their trail of corruption.
 However, some antivirus software solutions are bulky and can cause your systems to slow down when they run scans.
 If you can’t find a lightweight solution, you need to make sure that you can configure scans to take place at a time when employees aren’t using their devices.